203-Systems/Matrix-Wiki/docs/Developer/DebugMatrixOS/DebugMatrixOSCpp.md

 Then logging will be enabled on both USB and hardware UART on the device.

-## Send out Debug Logs
+## Send Debug Logs

-You can use MLOGx macros for sending out debug logs in your code.
+You can use MLOG* macros or MatrixOS::Logging:Log* functions for sending out debug logs from your code.
 See [Logging API](/docs/Developer/MatrixOSApplicationCppAPI/Logging)